Nonprofit Leadership Development

 Compensation: Competitive salary with excellent benefits, including free coverage for health, dental and vision insurance and 20 days of paid time-off for full-time employees

-To Apply: If interested, please e-mail your resume and cover letter explaining your interest in the program to firstname.lastname@example.org.
+To Apply: Please send your updated resume and a cover letter explaining your interest via email with subject line “Chi Family Fellowship Application” to Heejae An, Capacity Building Fellow, at firstname.lastname@example.org.
 Applications will be accepted until the position is filled.